Bobby Gonzales: PDRM

 After released by Sarawak at the end of 2013, Bobby joined PDRM on a 1-year contract.
 He won his second Malaysia Premier League title and left at the end of the season, mainly due to Dollah Salleh departures to coach the Malaysia national football team.

 Perak

 Bobby has joined Perak on a 1-year contract.
 He made his debut in a home match against PDRM.
 He scored his first goal for Perak in a 2-1 away defeat against Terengganu.
 He made 6 league appearances scoring 2 goals.
+He currently hold the all-time top scorer of Malaysia Premier League with 90 goals.

 International career

 Bobby received a call-up to play for Malaysia's national team in early November 2013, due to his good performances with Sarawak in the 2013 Malaysia Cup.
 He received the call-up along with his Sarawak teammate Hairol Mokhtar by national coach K. Rajagopal for a friendly match against Kuwait in Kuwait City.
 He played his first game for the national team against the Kuwait on 8 November 2013.
 In 2014, Bobby was listed as one of the overage players for the Asian Games.
 His name was dropped after the friendly match against Yemen Asian Games team.